godotengine/godot-docs/tutorials/rendering/hdr_output.rst

 HDR-capable screens.
 HDR **output** is not to be confused with the internal HDR rendering that is used by Godot for both Standard Dynamic Range (SDR) output and HDR output modes.

+HDR output is supported on iOS, Linux (Wayland), macOS, visionOS, and Windows.
+It is not supported on Android, Linux (X11), or web.

 Enabling HDR output in your project
 -----------------------------------